duhhbzz/duhhbzz/README.md

 - 👀 I’m interested in programming.
 I don't have a specific concentration yet, just trying out little by by little until I can determine a favorite to pursue.

-- 🌱 I’m currently working on a Bachelors' Degree in Information Technology alongside a certification through my university they call, "Advanced Software Development"
+- 🌱 I currently work in Support for IT, but have aspirations and focus to move into development or a System administrative role.
+I hold an undergraduate degree in information technology along with a certification from the same university for Advanced Software Developement.
+I am on track to soon start pursuing a graduate degree in the same focus.

 - 💞️ As I progress in my studies I plan to involve in community projects and give back what I've learned.